 The next year, we formed a new partnership with Montgomery Elementary School, and moved to a bigger and more visible location on Montgomery Road—our current location.
 The visibility and the support of our neighbors and vendors has helped us grow.

 Since then, we’ve more than tripled the number of vendors, quadrupled the number of customers, and added music and special events.
-We’ve also added a Winter Market (November and December) with our partners at Montgomery Presbyterian Church.

-But the original mission of the Market remains the same: a community gathering place that features clean, fresh, local food; that supports local family farms, food artisans and crafters; and, that offers exposure for local businesses and non-profit organizations.
+But the original mission of the Market remains the same: a community gathering place that features clean, fresh, local food; that supports local family farms, food artisans and crafters; and that offers exposure for local businesses and non-profit organizations.

 Someone said to us that the Farmers’ Market looks like a business, but it’s really about relationships, and bringing people together around clean, fresh, high-quality, local food.